National Teen Driver Safety Week Is Your Platform

 Many people, including teens, think that the best way to reach young adults is to “scare them straight.”
 This rarely works.
 It can be overwhelming and cause teens to shut down.
 Research shows that teens understand they are vulnerable and are well aware of many risks.
 So, focusing on positive actions that teens can take to be safe and to keep their friends safe, can be powerful messages for teens.
 In fact, the best way to change behavior over time is messaging that promotes positive action.

 Get the conversation started about safe driving behaviors during National Teen Driver Safety Week in your community, school, or workplace.
-The next National Teen Driver Safety Week takes place October 21-27, 2018.
-Get involved by sharing safety messages with others.
+Get involved by sharing safety messages with others during National Teen Driver Safety Week -- October 20-26, 2019.